The other day Carl made a helpful comment:

 make directory for this.

 Be careful when using remove commands.
-The Terminal is strong and can remove system files, so use these with care.
+The Terminal can remove system files, so use these with care.

 We can use